zach7575/Increased-Marathon-Production/README.md

 Mod for unciv that increases Production of units by 3x and building by 2x.
 - Increases unit production by 200% (Same as Standard speed)
-- Increases building production by 50% (Same as Epic speed)
+- Increases building production by 100% (Between Epic and Marathon speed)
-- Increases tile improvement time by 50%
+- Increases tile improvement time by 100% (Between Epic and Marathon speed)
 - Increases barbarian spawn rate by 33%